 At Shipt, we’re passionate about making sure our members get the freshest produce available.
 It’s one of the many reasons we’re so inspired by the mission of Jones Valley Teaching Farm.
 Growing a garden can be tricky, but thankfully our friends at the farm are here to help.
-Whether you’ve already got a green thumb or have yet to plant your first seed, the farmers at Jones Valley can help answer any and all gardening questions you may have.
+Whether you’ve already got a green thumb or have yet to plant your first seed, the farmers at Jones Valley have 3 tips for starting your own garden at home.

 About Jones Valley Teaching Farm